rishabhtiwari5/nexusCode/README.md

-# NexusCode SaaS code editor
+# NexusCode - SaaS code editor

-NexusCode is a modern web-based code editor and collaboration platform.
-It provides a powerful environment for writing, sharing, and collaborating on code.
+NexusCode is a modern, web-based code editor built for developers to run, share and discover others code with ease.
+It offers an intuitive and collaborative workspace where programmers can experiment, solve problems, and curate a personal library of reusable code across multiple programming languages.
+NexusCode fosters a dynamic ecosystem for code sharing and discovery, empowering developers of all skill levels to learn, contribute, and grow together.

 ## Tech Stack